-(13) At the conclusion and subsequently, neither re-enrollment in repetition of the same or similar rehabilitation program (e.g. work hardening, work conditioning, out-patient medical rehabilitation) is medically warranted for the same condition or injury (with possible exception for a medically necessary organized detox program).
+- (13) At the conclusion and subsequently, neither re-enrollment in repetition of the same or similar rehabilitation program (e.g. work hardening, work conditioning, out-patient medical rehabilitation) is medically warranted for the same condition or injury (with possible exception for a medically necessary organized detox program).
 Prior to entry into a program the evaluation should clearly indicate the necessity for the type of program required, and providers should determine upfront which program their patients would benefit more from.
-A chronic pain program should not be considered a "stepping stone" after less intensive programs, but prior participation in a work conditioning or work hardening program does not preclude an opportunity for entering a chronic pain program if otherwise indicated.

-(14) Suggestions for treatment post-program should be well documented and provided to the referral physician.
+A chronic pain program should not be considered a "stepping stone" after less intensive programs, but prior participation in a work conditioning or work hardening program does not preclude an opportunity for entering a chronic pain program if otherwise indicated. - (14) Suggestions for treatment post-program should be well documented and provided to the referral physician.
 The patient may require time-limited, less intensive post-treatment with the program itself.
-Defined goals for these interventions and planned duration should be specified.

-(15) Post-treatment medication management is particularly important.
-Patients that have been identified as having substance abuse issues generally require some sort of continued addiction follow-up to avoid relapse.

-Inpatient pain rehabilitation programs: These programs typically consist of more intensive functional rehabilitation and medical care than their outpatient counterparts.
-They may be appropriate for patients who: (1) don't have the minimal functional capacity to participate effectively in an outpatient program; (2) have medical conditions that require more intensive oversight; (3) are receiving large amounts of medications necessitating medication weaning or detoxification; or (4) have complex medical or psychological diagnosis that benefit from more intensive observation and/or additional consultation during the rehabilitation process.
+Defined goals for these interventions and planned duration should be specified. - (15) Post-treatment medication management is particularly important.
+Patients that have been identified as having substance abuse issues generally require some sort of continued addiction follow-up to avoid relapse. - (16) Inpatient pain rehabilitation programs: These programs typically consist of more intensive functional rehabilitation and medical care than their outpatient counterparts.
+They may be appropriate for patients who: - (a) don't have the minimal functional capacity to participate effectively in an outpatient program; - (b) have medical conditions that require more intensive oversight; - (c) are receiving large amounts of medications necessitating medication weaning or detoxification; or - (d) have complex medical or psychological diagnosis that benefit from more intensive observation and/or additional consultation during the rehabilitation process.

 (Keel, 1998) (Kool, 2005) (Buchner, 2006) (Kool, 2007) As with outpatient pain rehabilitation programs, the most effective programs combine intensive, daily biopsychosocial rehabilitation with a functional restoration approach.
 If a primary focus is drug treatment, the initial evaluation should attempt to identify the most appropriate treatment plan (a drug treatment /detoxification approach vs. a multidisciplinary/interdisciplinary treatment program).

-The testimony of Dr. B and Dr. C showed that the claimant met the criteria in the ODG and presented evidence-based medical opinions to support the IRO's decision.
-Dr. B and Dr. C testified that it is their opinions that the Claimant is a good candidate for chronic pain management.
-Dr. T's testimony did not meet the burden to overcome the IRO decision.
-For these reasons, it is determined that the preponderance of the evidence is not contrary to the IRO decision that the Claimant is entitled to chronic pain management for eight hours per day for five days per week for two weeks for the compensable \\\\\\ injury.
+Dr. B did not present an evidence-based medical opinion to overcome the IRO's decision.
+Dr. B testified that it is his opinion that the Claimant is a good candidate for chronic pain management because he has not responded well with conservative care but, when asked, he could not articulate how the ODG criteria are satisfied in this case.
+Dr. B did not present any evidence-based medicine in support of the requested chronic pain management program.
+For these reasons, it is determined that the preponderance of the evidence is not contrary to the IRO decision that the Claimant is not entitled to 10 days (80 hours) of chronic pain management for the compensable (Date of Injury) injury.